rust-lang/rust/src/doc/trpl/functions.md

 }
 ```

-`panic!` is a macro, similar to `println!()` that we've already seen.
+`panic!` is a macro, similar to `println!()` that we’ve already seen.
 Unlike
 `println!()`, `panic!()` causes the current thread of execution to crash with
 the given message.

 Because this function will cause a crash, it will never return, and so it has
-the type '`!`', which is read "diverges."
+the type ‘`!`’, which is read ‘diverges’.
 A diverging function can be used
 as any type:

 ```should_panic
 # fn diverges() -> ! {
 #    panic!("This function never returns!");
 # }
 let x: i32 = diverges();
 let x: String = diverges();
 ```

-We don't have a good use for diverging functions yet, because they're used in
-conjunction with other Rust features.
-But when you see `-> !` later, you'll
-know what it's called.